Best Practice | By Duncan Haughey | Read time minutes

 A favourite question of mine is,in 25 words or fewer, what would you define as the critical success factors for your project?

 As the saying goes, time spent planning is time well-spent.
 Make sure you have a project plan with enough detail so that everyone involved understands the project's direction.
 A good project plan provides these benefits:

 Lack of planning will lead to problems.
 Make sure you build some contingency into any estimate.
-I recommend between 10 and 12 percent.
-I prefer to be a little pessimistic and deliver early, rather than too optimistic and deliver late.
-Be careful, though; adding too much contingency and under running an estimate, can be seen as bad as overrunning an estimate.
+I recommend between 10 and 12 per cent.
+I prefer to be a little pessimistic and deliver early rather than too optimistic and deliver late.
+Be careful, though; adding too much contingency and underrunning an estimate is seen as bad as overrunning an estimate.

 Number 10 on Rick Klemm's 'Top Ten Things Overheard on a Failing Software Project',Project plan?
 This project is too simple to spend time creating a project plan!

-A serious mistake no project manager worth his salt would make.
+A severe mistake-no project manager worth his salt would make.